tuxbox-neutrino/db-import/README.en.md

 - Working files and logs are stored in `bin/dl`.

 ## Operation

+Schedule the importer or run it manually with these common options:

 Typical cron entry (every 120 minutes, verbose output when updates occur):